UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 * `/QRISdata/QNNNN` are shared spaces with default quotas of *1TB and 1 million files*.
 This can be increased by applying for more storage via the [RDM portal](https://rdm.uq.edu.au/).
-* RHD students who have dual credentials (staff and student) will need to add the other credential as a collaborator.
+* RHD students who have dual credentials (staff and student) may need to add the other credential as a collaborator.
 For example, if your RDM was created with your student account, then you will need to add your staff account as a collaborator if you need access to it from the staff credentials.
 You manage collaborators on your RDM via the [RDM portal](https://rdm.uq.edu.au/).
 * Use `ls /QRISdata/QNNNN/` (the `/` at the end is important) or `cd /QRISdata/QNNNN` to see the RDM storage record.
 Due to the automount the RDM storage record needs to be used to be seen.
 * Users are **not allowed** to submit jobs (type `sbatch` or `salloc`) from a directory in `/QRISdata`.
 * Jobs should not do multiple reads or writes from or to a directory in `/QRISdata` a calculations.
 So standard output should not be written to `/QRISdata`.
 A once off read of input at the start and a once off write at the end is permitted.
 However, the general data workflow should be using `/scratch` for input and output of calculations.